-At any given moment, we need to determine the state of the switches S1 - S4 according to Table 1.
-Then determine the polarity of each one of the switches according to Table 2.
+At any given moment, we need to determine the state of switches S1–S4 according to Table I. We then determine the polarity of each of the switches according to Table II.
 The polarity of a switch determines whether a transistor QA or QB will be active.
-In order to implement the control described above and combine the two tables, we need a high-speed digital circuit, which receives at its input the polarity of the voltage and current, and the PWM signals; and outputs the signals to the eight transistors gates (INnA, INnB) shown in figure 2.
-Figure 3 schematically depicts the control logic block.
+In order to implement the control described above and combine the two tables, we need a high-speed digital circuit, which receives as its input the polarities of the voltages and current, and the pulse-width modulated (PWM) signals, and outputs the signals to the eight transistor gates (INnA, INnB) represented in Fig. 3, which schematically depicts the control logic block.